vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 ## Common Problems in Machine Learning Research
-In machine learning, these are common problems that may be present in nice-sounding research papers, which however will prove to offer no useful insights on how to improve the production systems in the industry.
+In machine learning, these are common problems that may be present in nice-sounding research papers, which, however, will prove to offer no valuable insights on how to improve the production systems in the industry.

 - Evaluating architecture, but based on models with different parameter counts.
 Bigger models will tend to outperform smaller models.
-- Outperforming on unknown or invalid benchmarks: Evaluating general architecture ability, but using obscure benchmark datasets with only irrelevant competing architectures.
+- Outperforming on unknown or invalid benchmarks: Evaluating general architecture ability but using obscure benchmark datasets with only irrelevant competing architectures.
 Recommendation systems often lack large-scale datasets to compare results on.
-- Production-irrelevant metrics: Commonly in recommendation systems mean squared error was used for comparison, whereas metrics like recall, NDCG, and precision are more useful for production deployments.
+- Production-irrelevant metrics: Commonly, in recommendation systems mean squared error was used for comparison, whereas metrics like recall, NDCG, and precision are more useful for production deployments.
-- Seed tuning, hyperparameters tuning, or training more: Comparing with previous results, but spending more on finding the right random neural network initialization.
-This will inflate the results creating invalid comparison.
+- Seed tuning, hyperparameters tuning, or training more: Comparing with previous results, but spending more on finding the best random neural network initialization.
+This will inflate the results, creating invalid comparisons.
 Training time is part of the cost calculation for deployment.
-- Testing set leak: Evaluating generalization, but having evaluation set samples leaking into the training set.
-This is a difficult problem with web-scale datasets, which make it hard to filter out testing sets.
+- Testing set leak: Evaluating generalization but having evaluation set samples leaking into the training set.
+This is a difficult problem with web-scale datasets, which makes it hard to filter out testing sets.
-- Different preprocessing or training sets: Preprocessing and filtering of the training set may have a much bigger impact than any model.
+- Different preprocessing or training sets: Preprocessing and filtering of the training set may have a much more significant impact than any model.
 - Not reproducible: Not providing code and not providing all details about the path towards the results.
 - Not citing research: Potential bias not to cite research from competing companies to avoid advertising them.
 However, ignoring previous research may also exist because of limited research resources.

 ## Battle Testing the Method
-It is great to have a handy set of questions to ask to quickly assess the credibility.
+It is great to have a handy set of questions to ask to assess credibility quickly.
-But you won't know the usefulness until you apply the method correctly and completely yourself in your particular problem terrain.
+But you will only know the usefulness once you apply the method correctly and completely yourself in your particular problem terrain.
-This may or may not be worth your time depending on your business territory.
+Depending on your business territory, this may or may not be worth your time.

 {% comment %}